Discover All Parts of the Program

 Schedule at a Glance

-The seven plenary sessions are the core of the ISSCR Annual Meeting, and focus on key areas of science in the fields of stem cell research and regenerative medicine.
-Plenary sessions showcase notable speakers who can inspire and invigorate all attendees with cutting-edge research and thought.
+Seven plenary sessions make up the core of the ISSCR Annual Meeting, and focus on key areas of science in the fields of stem cell research and regenerative medicine.
+Plenary sessions showcase notable speakers who can inspire and invigorate attendees with cutting-edge research and thought.
 Award lectures and other featured lectures are also presented in the plenary sessions.
 Organized by the ISSCR 2018 Annual Meeting Program Committee.

-The concurrent sessions cover topics from across the spectrum of stem cell research.
-Each session, framed by a brief topic overview, includes one or two invited speakers whose work highlights leading research in the field.
-The session is rounded out with four or more abstract-selected speakers who, combined with the invited talks, give an excellent snapshot of the most current work on the topic.
+Concurrent sessions focus in-depth on specific topics across the spectrum of stem cell research.
+Each session begins with a brief topic overview from one or two invited speakers whose work highlights leading research in the field, followed by four or more abstract-selected and invited speakers who give an excellent snapshot of the most current work on the topic.
 The five concurrent sessions run in parallel and attendees are encouraged to move between sessions to hear talks of interest.
 Concurrent sessions are held Thursday, Friday, and Saturday afternoons and are organized by the ISSCR 2018 Annual Meeting Program Committee.

 Pre-Meeting Education: Clinical Advances in Stem Cell Research